 Figure 5 Control Panel - Utility Power

 Figure 6 Control Panel - Generator Power

 The panel is powered by two separate DC sources: 9 volts from a small SMPS attached to the electric water heater circuit and 12V from the generator battery.
 The 9 volt supply provides power to the logic circuits during normal operation. †One of the disadvantages of using a generator interlock is determining when power returns because the main circuit breaker has to remain off.
-Sourcing 9 volts from the separately metered water heater circuit provided an easy way to sense utility status even when the main breaker is off. †The audible alarm can be used to generate an alert when utility power returns.
+Sourcing 9 volts from the separately metered water heater circuit provided an easy way to sense utility status even when the main breaker is off. †The audible alarm generates an alert when utility power returns.

 The circuit draws about 30ma from the 9 volt supply.
 When utility power is available the DC voltmeter is the only component powered by the generator battery.
-The batter maintainer easily makes up for this small draw keeping the battery fully charged.
+The battery maintainer easily makes up for this small draw keeping the battery fully charged.

 When power is lost the panel is shutdown.
 I did not want to drain the generator battery during an outage.
-A pushbutton on the front panel can be used to manually turn on the unit to observe battery and door status when the generator is not running during an outage.
+A pushbutton on the front panel can be used to manually turn the unit on to observe battery and door status when the generator is not running during an outage.

 The unit is built into an 8Ēx8Ē Hoffman box.
-DC components are located at the bottom of the front panel, the AC panel meters at the top.
+DC components are located at the bottom of the front panel, the AC panel meters are at the top.
 Each meterís AC leg is protected by a small fuse.
-The status panel is located to the left of the main breaker panel making is easy to monitor generator status.
+Generator AC power enters the bottom left flows through the toroidal current sensing transformers and out to the generator back feed breaker in the main breaker panel.† An Aluminum angle bracket separates the AC from DC side.

 Figure 7 Front Panel